 Etiquette

-Etiquette consists of codes of behavior and courtesy.
-It addresses such issues as how many forks to place on the dinner table, proper dress at weddings, seating arrangements, and invitations to parties.
+Etiquette consists of codes of behaviour and courtesy.
+It addresses issues such as how many forks to place on the dinner table, proper dress at weddings, seating arrangements, and party invitations.

 Although we generally learn these rules from our everyday experiences, they have been codified in various ways.

-The consequences of violating rules of etiquette generally do not result in jail time.
+The consequences of violating etiquette rules generally do not result in jail time.
 In some cases, etiquette can have important impacts.

-Within the engineering world, proper etiquette is manifested by showing proper respect to employers and clients, not embarrassing colleagues, answering the phone in a professional manner, and so forth.
+Within the engineering world, proper etiquette is demonstrated by showing respect to employers and clients, avoiding embarrassment of colleagues, answering the phone professionally, and so forth.

 Law